Chnossos/DarkOrbit/README.md

 DarkOrbit (now named [DarkOrbit: Reloaded][6]) is a old Flash & web-based MMO game I used to play a lot when I was younger.
 The old client was a fixed-size window and UI, so recreating it makes for a great small learning project, not having to support thousands of modern features and configurations.

+Do note that this is **not** a multi-player game client.
+And it won't be in any foreseeable future.

 ## How to build

 You need to install and configure Conan, CMake 3.17+ and Ninja.